shanface33/GPT4MF_UB/README.md

 | Gemini 1.0 (zero-shot) | 76.6           | 75.1          | 77.5                 | 81.5                |
 | GPT4V (zero-shot)      | 77.2           | 79.5          | **88.7**             | **89.8**            |

+### Figure: Examples of GPT4V for DeepFake face detection.
+Left: Results for AI-generated images.
+Right: Results for real faces.
+The responses for AI-generated faces are labeled in pink, while for the real faces are labeled in green.
+Both success (w/ marks) and failure (w/ crosses) cases are shown.
+See paper for details. ###
 <p align="center">
  <img src="./figs/Example.png" alt="preview" width="950pt" />
 </p>